Aligning Text, Images, and 3D Structure Token-by-Token: Building our model token-by-token

 \mypar{Initial token prediction matters.} The next-token prediction scheme caused challenges in generating reliable image outputs during inference.
 Despite achieving low training loss, the model’s decoded (next-token) predictions during inference deviated from expected outputs.
 At a high level, the issue stems from predicting rich outputs (images) from less informative conditions (3D specifications).

 Further investigation revealed the issue: the first token.
 During inference, the model decodes sequentially, with the first token guiding the output.
 For CLEVR images, this token, representing the top-left corner, was biased toward a few codes -- see Fig.~\ref{subfig:center-token-reordering} (blue dash plot) -- due to CLEVR's uniform gray background.
 This caused overfitting and during inference a wrongly predicted first token caused the decoding to diverge.
-This finding is not just applicable to CLEVR but to any image set with a more uniform background, often the case in graphic and studio design.
-Moreover, this trend is even evident with real-world images which we show in Appendix~\ref{sec:app:additional-experiments-and-observations}.
+This finding is not just applicable to CLEVR but to any image set with a more uniform background, often the case in graphic design.
+Moreover, this trend is even evident with real-world images which we show in the Appendix.

-To mitigate this issue, we incorporate a \textit{center-token reordering} scheme to balance the token distribution at the sequence's starting position.
-As shown in Fig.~\ref{subfig:center-token-reordering} (top), the sequence begins with the center token of the image, followed by alternating hops to the left and right until the image is covered.
-This reordering strategy alleviates the issue since the first token now captures a representative part of the scene, instead of an uninformative background patch.
-This is shown in Fig.~\ref{subfig:center-token-reordering} and by qualitative examples in Fig.~\ref{subfig:center-token-reordering-rendering}.
+To mitigate this issue, we incorporate a \textit{center-token reordering} scheme to balance the token distribution at the sequence's starting position, by starting from the center token of the image and alternating hops after that as shown in Fig.~\ref{subfig:center-token-reordering}.
+This reordering means the first token now captures a representative part of the scene, instead of an uninformative background patch.
+The token distribution and method and results are shown in Fig.~\ref{subfig:center-token-reordering} and Fig.~\ref{subfig:center-token-reordering-rendering} respectively.

 \mypar{Token-specific loss weighting.} We apply a \textit{weighted loss} during training by assigning a higher weight ($10.0$) to the loss for the first five tokens of the output image sequence.
 This enforces a stronger constraint to correctly predict the initial tokens, which proved critical for autoregressive decoding.